 CNN in general performs down-sampling, i.e. they produce output of lower resolution than the input.
 Whereas in deconvolution layer up-samples the image to get the same resolution as the input image.
 Note since a naive up-sampling inadvertently loses details, a better option is to have a trainable up-sampling convolutional layer, whose parameters will change during training.

 Tensorflow method: tf.nn.conv2d_transpose(value, filter, output_shape, strides, padding, name)

-Visually, for a transposed convolution with stride one and no padding, we can pad the original input image (blue entries) with zeroes (white entries) as shown below: